iundarigun/book-summary/staff-engineer/chapter03.md

 There are infinite rooms to be in, there’s no room where the work actually happens.
 You’ll be most impactful if you’re selective on which rooms you stay in.

 ## Being visible

+One of the most effective ways to get __luckier__ is to be more visible within your organization.
+Your goal is to be known for good things

+### Why visibility matters

+Staff-plus roles are leadership roles, the company is bringing you into its leadership team.
+But they can't believe in you if they don't know you

+> Less inclusive organizations inadvertently center access on folks who most aggressively self-advertise.

+### Internal visibility

+The single best way to create internal visibility is to work on the things that matter to your company and company leadership.

+Some strategies are:
+- Write and distribute more long-lived documents
+- Lead company forums like architecture reviews, company all hands, and learning circles
+- Be a cheerleader for your team’s and peers’ work on Slack and email
+- Share weekly notes of your work to your team and stakeholders
+- Contribute to your company’s blog
+- Attend, or potentially even host, office hours for your team or org

+Find the right mix of activities that leverage your strengths

+### Executive visibility

+To be promoted to a leadership role, the most important kind of internal visibility is executive visibility.
+Using the promotion packet, you will create visibility with your manager, but it’s helpful to go further.

+These are the folks who tend to be in the room that approves promotions into Staff-plus roles, and they rarely support folks whose work they don’t know.

+### External visibility

+Many find external visibility contributes to their career.
+One advantage of building an external presence is that there’s a lot more room to create a niche and name for yourself.
+It could be giving a conference talk, going on a podcast, or turning a problem into a website and book

+### Should you focus on visibility?

+My advice would be to use the promotion packet exercise to identify if the lack of visibility is likely to hold you back in the promotion process.

+ Visibility is a transient currency.
+Learning and developing yourself is a permanent one.